reaf-tamu/WIREDAUV26-27/docs/references/cli-commands.md

 ```bash
 echo $ROS_DISTRO
 ```
-If that's empty, see `docs/jetson-setup.md` for the fix (should already be permanent in `~/.bashrc` on the team Jetson, but worth knowing what's going on if it ever isn't).
+If that's empty, see `docs/jetson-setup.md` for the fix (should already be permanent in `~/.bashrc` on the team Jetson).

 For anything running from this repo specifically (our own packages, custom message types), you also need to have sourced this workspace's build output — every terminal you use for `ros2 run`/`ros2 launch` on our packages should start with:
 ```bash